scharlau/temperature_conversion_p/README.md

 ## Take it further

 Round one: This version does the conversion in the index() method.
 You could move the conversion to a separate method so that you have more scope for change in round two.
+The solution here started with the 'fahrenheit' option in its own method.

 Round two: Build on the previous round so that you can convert from celsius to farhrenheit in the same form by adding a radio button, which will let you indicate which way you want to do the conversion.
+After adding simple html radio buttons we can now modify the convert method to also take the option, and then check what it is, and use that in the if/elif option.
+This meant modifying the displayed value too to something simple so that you'd know what the result was.

 Round three: Develop some other feature to push the boundaries of what you want to learn with Flask.
-For example, you might add two methods (convert_t_f, and convert_t_c) which are called as needed from index method.
+For example, you might add two methods (convert_t_f, and convert_t_c) which are called as needed from index method, or maybe you want to display an image based on the temperature.